 - Perform a thirty-second plank.

-- Finish with twenty Russian twists, using the battle ropes as your resistance.
+- Finish with twenty Russian twists, using the the ropes as your resistance.
 Start on your knees and lift the ropes overhead.
 Hit the ground beside you, alternating sides, and repeat for thirty seconds.
 This move works the obliques or what many refer to as the ‘side abs.’

 - Rest for sixty seconds.